Guillermo Martín Taboada: Back works (2008–2010)

 The summer of 2008 presented a program in Channel 9 called Crash!, a contest where people that had a car for more than 10 years, could win a new car.

 This year participates like actor in Put me a cloud, Rocío (Channel South), a spin-off of the series Rocío almost mother.
 The series is a relate of soft and confident characters with small dramatic nuances.
 It narrates the enredos of two premiums: Rocío (Eva Pedraza) and Flor (Paz Padilla), that are @copropietario of the bar "The Cloud".
 Rocío is an optimistic and enthusiastic woman, that contrasts with Flor, a person very pesismista and false.
 Guillermo Martín gives life to Yago, that is the only son of Flor.
-His character has a strong and competitive personality, ansía be a leader and likes him be admired by all.
 This character will form part of a loving trio with María and Celia.
 Yago feels a love at first sight when seeing to María, to which tries to impress with all type of fantasmadas, but does not @darse that Celia is enamoured of him because it seems him a small girl.

 Also it was sworn of the musical program Singing in family of RTVCM.
 Presented by Constantino Romero, went a musical program in which they shared distinct stage families of Castile-La Mancha.

 Between 2008 and 2009, it collaborates in the program The best years of our life song to song substituting to Ivan Santos (after this left to participate in Survivors: Lost in Honduras), and participates sporadically in any of the concerts of turns it of the program.
 The singer sacked of the contest to centre definitively in the preparation of the launching discográfico of the disk of his band G Point.

 He was invited to the Gala FAO of 2008 in TVE, where he presented his single "Do Not Know" of his first album with his band G Point.
 In 2009, Guillermo Martín was invited to the castings of the ninth edition of Operation Triumph in Seville.
 In 2009 he also went back to Look Who Dances! in a special program.
 In 2009, Antenna 3 organised for the night of 31 December a special edition of the program Sings if you can, in which two teams formed by famous people sang in special conditions, like running on a strip or submerged in a tank of ice.
 The points obtained by the winning team turned into holidays in the snow for one hundred boys, courtesy of Aramón (Mountains of Aragon) and Foundation Antenna3.

 On 6 May 2010 he participated in the reality show Surviving 2010: Lost in Nicaragua of the chain Telecinco.
 Guillermo remained in eighth position before being expelled on 1 July 2010.